-The Company believes that the strength of "LBC" brand is one of its key competitive advantages.
-The "LBC" brand has gained significant recognition in the Philippines and among OFWs throughout the Company's over 60-year operating history.
-As the first Filipino-owned company to provide time-sensitive courier and cargo delivery services and the pioneer in 24-hour door-to-door delivery services in the Philippines, the Company has a long-established reputation for being a trustworthy and dependable provider of on-time deliveries of important goods and documents.
-Today, the Company believes that the "LBC" brand has become synonymous with top quality service.
-When the Company expanded into the remittance business in the early 1980s, the brand equity and goodwill of the trusted "LBC" brand contributed to the success of this new business.
-In addition to its extensive geographic reach and marketing efforts, the Company's dedication to efficiency, reliability and general service excellence has earned it considerable goodwill and trust from its customers.
+LBC Express believes that the strength of the "LBC" brand is one of its key competitive advantages.
+The "LBC" brand has gained significant recognition in the Philippines and among OFWs throughout LBC Express' over 60year operating history.
+As the first Filipino-owned company to provide time-sensitive courier and cargo delivery services and the pioneer in 24-hour door-to-door delivery services in the Philippines, LBC Express has a longestablished reputation for being a trustworthy and dependable provider of on-time deliveries of important goods and documents.
+Today, LBC Express believes that the "LBC" brand has become synonymous with top quality service.
+When LBC Express expanded into the remittance business in the early 1980s, the brand equity and goodwill of the trusted "LBC" brand contributed to the success of this new business.
+In addition to its extensive geographic reach and marketing efforts, LBC Express' dedication to efficiency, reliability and general service excellence has earned it considerable goodwill and trust from its customers.
 The "LBC" brand was one of Reader's Digest Trusted Brand Winners - Philippine Airfreight/Courier Service Category in 2012 and one of Socialbakers' top Socially Devoted brands in 2012 and 2013.
-According to the LISBON Survey, a survey conducted by Market Research Solutions, Inc., an independent marketing and research firm, the Company was considered one of the Best-of-Class Companies in the Philippines for both the freight forwarding and remittance industries in 2012.
-According to the LISBON Survey, in 2012, the Company achieved 81% brand awareness/market reach for sea cargo, the highest in the segment, with the closest competitor achieving 47% recognition. .
-Other prestigious awards bestowed upon the company include: Readers Digest Trusted Brand Platinum Award Airfreight and Courier Category 2017, Readers Digest Trusted Brand Gold Award Remittance Category 2017, The Filipino Times Preferred Freight Forwarding Company in the Middle East 2015-2016, The Filipino Times Preferred Remittance Service Provider in the Middle East 2015-2016.
-TFC Champion of the Filipino Consumer Award 2015, Silver Anvil Award for LBC "Moving Spaces" Public Relations Category 2015, Silver Anvil Award for LBC "#moveitformanny" Public Relations Tools Category 2015, Araw Values Bronze Award for #moveitformanny, branded communications category 2014 To keep up with growing expectations of customers, the Company continues to set challenging targets for itself in terms of delivery efficiency and customer satisfaction, as well as goals for further improving its image and brand.
+According to the LISBON Survey, a survey conducted by Market Research Solutions, Inc., an independent marketing and research firm, LBC Express was considered one of the Best-of-Class Companies in the Philippines for both the freight forwarding and remittance industries in 2012.
+According to the LISBON Survey, in 2012, LBC Express achieved 81% brand awareness/market reach for sea cargo, the highest in the segment, with the closest competitor achieving 47% recognition.
+Other prestigious awards bestowed upon LBC Express include: Readers Digest Trusted Brand

+Platinum Award Airfreight and Courier Category 2017, Readers Digest Trusted Brand Gold Award Remittance Category 2017, The Filipino Times Preferred Freight Forwarding Company in the Middle East 2015-2016, The Filipino Times Preferred Remittance Service Provider in the Middle East 2015-2016, Asia Pacific Entrepreneurship Award for Corporate Excellence in the Transportation and Logistics Industry category for 2018, TFC Champion of the Filipino Consumer Award 2015, Silver Anvil Award for LBC "Moving Spaces" Public Relations Category 2015, Silver Anvil Award for LBC "#moveitformanny" Public Relations Tools Category 2015, Araw Values Bronze Award for #moveitformanny" branded communications category 2014.
+To keep up with growing expectations of customers, LBC Express continues to set challenging targets for itself in terms of delivery efficiency and customer satisfaction, as well as goals for further improving its image and brand.